A Lot of Sorrow: Live performance

-The live performance of A Lot of Sorrow took place on May 5, 2013, in the VW Dome at MoMA PS1, as part of PS1’s Sunday Sessions.
+The live performance of A Lot of Sorrow took place on May 5, 2013, in the VW Dome at MoMA PS1, as part of its Sunday Sessions.
 The Sunday Sessions are a weekly presentation of live art where performance, dance, moving images, or music are exhibited.
 The goal of the Sunday Sessions is to showcase the unique propensity of live art for fostering distinct methods of thought and means of engaging with the larger world.

 The performance began at noon in the VW Dome.
 For the most part, the band members wore matching black and white suits.
 There were about 40 to 50 people in the audience, some filtering in and out, others staying for the entirety of the performance.

 Aside from two moments of noticeable discrepancy in the band's performance of Sorrow, the song is played the same way, uninterrupted, for 6 hours straight.
 The first obvious variation occurred about halfway through the performance when Kjartansson walked onstage with refreshments for the band, consisting of coconut water, Coronas, and several pork rib sandwiches.
 The drummer, Devendorf, sat out of one of the renditions immediately following to finish his sandwich, producing a percussionless iteration of the song.
 The second break in consistency occurs in the 95th or 96th repetition of the song, at which point Berninger was overcome with emotions and had to sit out one rendition.
-Aside from these notable moments, there were no other obvious deviations from the original song’s blueprint.
+Aside from these notable moments, there were no other obvious deviations from the original song's blueprint.
 According to viewers, undulations in the tone and energy from one song to the next were apparent, though less acute and intentional.
 At the close of the final repetition of the song, the audience claps and sings along in celebration of the accomplishment.

 Exhibitions

 Since its creation, A Lot of Sorrow has been exhibited at a variety of museums in a wide range of locations.
-The video installation has been presented at The Metropolitan Museum of Art in New York City, The Farschou in Beijing, the MAC in Montreal, The Art Institute of Chicago, The Konig Galerie in Berlin, The Louisiana Museum of Modern Art in Humlebaek, Denmark, and more.
+The video installation has been presented at The Metropolitan Museum of Art in New York City, The Farschou in Beijing, the MACM in Montreal, The Art Institute of Chicago, The Konig Galerie in Berlin, The Louisiana Museum of Modern Art in Humlebaek, Denmark, and more.